commonsearch/gumbocy/README.md

 ## Installation

-The only dependency is [Gumbo](https://github.com/google/gumbo-parser), which should be installed prior to anything else.
+The only dependency is [Gumbo](https://github.com/google/gumbo-parser).
+You need to install it (possibly with `make gumbo_build`) if you are not using the Docker method below.

 ### From PyPI